shubdhingra/editor/README.md

 It is very simple and generic to use.
 Moroever, this application enables a user to read/fetch the article by filtering on the basis of authors, keywords, etc.

 #### Pre-Requisites:
-Before executing Editor App , you may require:
+Before executing Editor App , you may require :
 Java
 SpringBoot
 Gradle